reel2bits/reel2bits/CONTRIBUTING.rst

 - The Backend API, on http://localhost:8000/home
 - The documentation, on http://localhost:8001/ if you run the 'docs' container.

+We still have issues on serving the frontend from the backend, so you should access the vue webapp itself directly, backend calls will then be handled properly.

 Stopping everything
 ^^^^^^^^^^^^^^^^^^^